open-mmlab/mmdetection3d/docs/en/user_guides/dataset_prepare.md

       )
   ```

   Experimently, this will reduce evalaution time by around 6 min.
-Now, this trick is only used in methods based in point cloud.
+Now, this trick is only used in point cloud detection model.

 ### NuScenes